I usually never turn down the opportunity to travel, and so, even given the smallest of opportunities, you should explore what the world has to offer.

 I have heard many people, including close friends, shy away from traveling abroad due to the cost and length of travel.
 Some people believe traveling to a new country for a week or less is not worth the money, but I am here to tell you that I spent my 16th birthday cleaning tables in order to travel to three cities across the Atlantic Ocean for 8 days in total, and it was one of the greatest experiences of my life.
 If you think traveling across the world for approximately a week is not worth the money, time or effort, I am here to tell you otherwise.

-If you have the urge to travel, do it.
+If you have the urge to travel, go.
 The experiences you have and the people you meet and interact with will only develop you in a positive manner.
 You may never have the opportunity again, so enjoy the wonderful places this Earth has to offer.

 What makes traveling so much fun?
 Which country did you visit first?
 Share your comments below.